 - A person in a dating relationship with an abuser

 ||There are no fees for filing for an order.

 ||The order is entered into the Delaware Criminal Justice Information System (DCJIS) on or before the next business day after the order is granted.
 A copy is also sent to the Delaware law enforcement agency where the victim resides and/or wherever the abuse took place.

 The curbing of domestic violence is a top priority in Delaware, and survivors of domestic violence (as well as those that feel threatened) have numerous options to protect themselves from further harassment and abuse.
 Although protection orders are not a perfect deterrent to every harmful scenario, they can provide a victim with some criminal recourse if an abuser violates an order.

-The process of obtaining and enforcing a protective order can seem complex and burdensome.
+The process of obtaining and enforcing a protective order can seem complicated and difficult.
 If you would like legal assistance, you can contact a Delaware domestic violence attorney in your area to discuss your case.
-For more introductory information on this topic, you can also visit FindLaw’s Orders of Protection and Restraining Orders section.
+For more information on this topic, you can also visit FindLaw's Orders of Protection and Restraining Orders section.